Barefoot Sandals That Look Like Birkenstocks (But Feel Even Better)

 The suede leather is thinner and more flexible than on something like the Softstar Shoes Camino, which adds to the barefoot feel but also makes it a bit more sensitive to dirt and wear.
 We found that the straps need to be tightened well for a secure fit, especially on longer walks.

-• Made on a wider sole than their closed-toe shoes, but still best for narrow and medium-width feet
+Sizing & Fit: Made on a wider sole than Mukishoes’ closed-toe shoes, but still best for narrow to medium-width feet.
+The straps adjust well, so they can accommodate different instep heights and foot volumes.

 Softstar Shoes Camino